-Each April 2025 Warrant offered hereby will have an exercise price of \$[] per share (115% of the combined public offering price per share of Common Stock and accompanying April 2025 Warrant) and will be exercisable beginning on the effective date of the Warrant Stockholder Approval, provided however, if the Pricing Conditions are met, the April 2025 Warrants will be exercisable upon issuance (the "Initial Exercise Date").
-The April 2025 Warrants will expire on the five-year anniversary of the Initial Exercise Date.
-The exercise price and number of shares of Common Stock issuable upon exercise of the April 2025 Warrants is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our Common Stock and the exercise price, provided however that, in the event of a reverse stock split, the number of shares underlying the April 2025 Warrants and the exercise price thereof will each be appropriately adjusted according to the reverse stock split ratio.
-The April 2025 Warrants will be issued separately from the Common Stock and Pre-Funded Warrants and may be transferred separately immediately thereafter.
+Each May 2025 Warrant offered hereby will have an exercise price of \$0.352 per share (110% of the combined public offering price per share of Common Stock and accompanying May 2025 Warrant).
+The May 2025 Warrants will expire on the five-year anniversary of the later of the Stockholder Approval Notice Date and the effective date of the filing of the Certificate of Amendment.
+The exercise price and number of shares of Common Stock issuable upon exercise of the May 2025 Warrants is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our Common Stock and the exercise price, provided however that, in the event of a reverse stock split, the number of shares underlying the May 2025 Warrants and the exercise price thereof will each be appropriately adjusted according to the reverse stock split ratio.
+The May 2025 Warrants will be issued separately from the Common Stock and Pre-Funded Warrants and may be transferred separately immediately thereafter.
 The exercise price is also subject to voluntary adjustment.
-The April 2025 Warrants will be issued in certificated form only.
+The May 2025 Warrants will be issued in certificated form only.